literally1984/Lost-n-Found/README.md

+# ABANDONED
+also the minecraft server that this was even made for isn't even a thing anymore lol

 # Lost-n-Found
 A tool for Minecraft which takes a screenshot when the inventory is opened.
 Mainly created for the eaglercraft server PrimCraft to combat losing items during a crash/restart.